vi1world/quasar-starter-template/docs/design-system/contra-design-system.md

 - Mix subtle colors - keep everything bold and high contrast
 - Use light elements on light backgrounds
 - Ignore accessibility considerations for color contrast
+- Allow icons to be misaligned at the bottom of containers

 ## Accessibility